 - posting no-smoking and no-vaping signs

-- making sure that common areas in their buildings are smoke-free and vape-free
+- ensuring that common areas in their buildings are smoke and vape-free

 Tobacco enforcement officers inspect shared housing and respond to complaints in these spaces.
 They can issue tickets for people who do not follow the law.

 Why you should be concerned about smoking in your building